Dialectical Behavior Therapy

 While there are many different types of treatment options out there for teens and adolescents who may be struggling mentally, one of the more effective ones is DBT for teens.

-At Blume Behavioral Health in Redondo Beach, California, we understand the importance of mental stability during a child’s teen and adolescent years.
-That’s why we offer a variety of treatment options for teens who may be struggling, including DBT.
+At Blume Behavioral Health in Redondo Beach, California, we understand the importance of mental stability during a teen’s and adolescent’s years.
+That’s why we offer a variety of treatment options for teens who may be struggling, including DBT and inpatient treatment.

 For more information about our mental and behavioral health services, contact us today.